senyakk/project_bach/README.md

 Attached also is the trained model.

-The mirrored notebook can be found on Kaggle: https://www.kaggle.com/code/arsenijsgolicins/project-bach/edit
+The mirrored notebook can be found on [Kaggle](https://www.kaggle.com/code/arsenijsgolicins/project-bach/edit)